Buy USDINR; target of 68.45 - 68.65: ICICI Direct

-ICICI Direct expects US$ to gain supports at lower levels.
-Utilise downsides in the dollar to go long on the US$INR.
+ICICI Direct expects USD to gain supports at lower levels.
+Utilise downsides in the dollar to go long on the USDINR.
 Buy January Futures with a target of 68.45 - 68.65.

 Like this story, share it with millions of investors on M3